arpansahu/great_chat/Readme.md

 ## What is Redis ?

 Redis is an in-memory data structure project implementing a distributed, in-memory key-value database with optional durability.
-The most common Redis use cases are session cache, full-page cache, queues, leaderboards and counting, publish-subscribe, and much more. in this case, we will use Redis as a message broker.
+The most common Redis use cases are session cache, full-page cache, queues, leader boards and counting, publish-subscribe, and much more. in this case, we will use Redis as a message broker.

 ## What is Ajax?
 Ajax is a set of web development techniques that uses various web technologies on the client-side to create asynchronous web applications.
-With Ajax, web applications can send and retrieve data from a server asynchronously without interfering with the display and behaviour of the existing page.
+With Ajax, web applications can send and retrieve data from a server asynchronously without interfering with the display and behavior of the existing page.

 ## Tech Stack